souravmondal-git/Predicting-Hotel-booking-cancellation-using-real-life-Hotel-data/README.md

 ![Screen Shot 2021-03-22 at 2 59 55 PM](https://user-images.githubusercontent.com/70813394/111969196-fb391000-8b1f-11eb-8425-7b05747f994f.png)

 After the data cleaning and analysis of numerical features I have used Bayesian Target encoding for the categorical features as they had high cardinality.
+I have used spliting of the data in a training set and a validation set and used Extra Gradient Boosting classifier to build the classification model.
+The very first model produced the Accuracy rate and F1 Score as exactly 1.0 on the validation set, which indicates I have the data leakage problem in my model.
+The correlation analysis (using heatmap) showed that the feature 'reservation_status' has exactly 1.0 correlation with the target variable, which is quite unusual and it indicates that this feature could be our leaky variable.
+Removing that leaky variable my model performed well on the test set. (which was sampled out before the data processing)

+On the test set my model produced Accuracy score ~ 0.87, F1 score ~ 0.81 and the AUC score ~ 0.94 .